pedi10/introtoflutterui_umee/tutorials/dashboard_explanations.md

 The `addDummyData` function is used to add a single dummy order to the Firestore database.
 It generates random order details, including order ID, description, destination, status, and coordinates, and then adds this data to the 'orders' collection in Firestore.

 ### 10.2 Adding Multiple Dummy Data
-The `manytDummyData` function is designed to populate the Firestore database with multiple dummy orders.
+The `twentyDummyData` function is designed to populate the Firestore database with multiple dummy orders.
 It generates 20 random orders with varying details and adds them to the 'orders' collection, providing a bulk data addition for testing purposes.

 ### 10.3 Resetting Summary Data
 The `resetSummary` function resets the summary statistics in the Firestore database.
 It sets predefined values for total orders, today's orders, delivered orders, and customers in the 'summaries' collection, ensuring the summary data is consistent and up-to-date.